omega-gg/VBML/doc/track.md

 ```
 # VBML 1.0.0

-type: track
+type: track # or live
 ```

 ## Properties

 ### type: string

-The type must be set to `track`.
+The type can be set to `track` or `live` depending if it's a media or a live stream.

 ### source: uri